renatoathaydes/dartle-website/source/processed/dartle-overview.md

     });
 ```

-Running `dartle link` should produce a `hello` file which can be executed immediately:
+Running `dartle link` should produce a file called `hello` which can be executed immediately:

 ```shell
 $ dartle link